 Don’t use filler words like ‘um,’ ‘okay,’ ‘you know,’ and ‘like.’
 These make your responses sound fluffy and present you as a less confident speaker.

 Pay attention to the tone of your voice.
 Don’t shout or mumble softly.
 If your voice goes quiet at the end of long words or phrases, make sure you rectify it in your practice sessions.

-You will be expected to do a lot of writing – from note-taking in class to assignments, papers and projects – in a higher education setting.
-The writing section of the TOEFL evaluates your academic writing ability, scoring you on how well you can express information, opinions and ideas via written communication.
+You will be expected to do a lot of writing – from note-taking in class to assignments, papers, and projects – in a higher education setting.
+The TOEFL writing section evaluates your academic writing ability, scoring you on how well you can express information, opinions, and ideas via written communication.

 A breakdown of the writing tasks